Common Questions About CPAP Humidifiers

 A CPAP humidifier adds moisture to your CPAP therapy air.
 You would want to add humidity to the therapy air in order to prevent the dry mouth or dry nose sensation that you get from using your CPAP machine.
 Without CPAP humidifiers, you may feel parched and extremely thirsty in the morning after using your CPAP therapy.
 The dry mouth or dry nose sensation can be extremely uncomfortable to most users, and that's the reason CPAP humidifiers are so popular.

-CPAP humidifiers are available in a heated humidifier and cold humidifier form.
-Humidifiers using heat are the most common type and often more comfortable.
-This is because the heat allows for more moisture to float in the CPAP air.
 Many CPAP machines allow the user to set the temperature of their humidifier.
 Warmer settings typically add more moisture to the air.
 On the other hand, cold humidifiers, also known as passover humidifiers, do not use heat.
 So, a cold humidifier does not actually cool the air you breathe.
-It just simply uses a CPAP water chamber for air to pass over without any heat.
+Here's some more detailed information about passover humidifiers and heated humidifiers.

 A passover humidifier, also called a "cold humidifier" simply means it's a humidifier with a water chamber that is not heated.
 Instead, air flows over the humidifier and picks up moisture from the water, as it "passes over" the humidifier chamber.
 The moisturized air travels through the hose and to the nose or mouth and creates more comfort while using the CPAP machine.